Video summary

 For example, if I ask a colleague what he did this weekend, he might say: I didn't do much, I just went out for a few drinks with friends.

-Another example might be if someone writes me a quick message asking if I'm available, I can reply: no, I'm making a YouTube video, but if you like, we can meet up afterwards for a drink at the little bar down the road.
+Another example might be if someone writes me a quick message asking if I'm available, I can reply: no, I'm making a YouTube video right now, but if you want, we can meet up afterwards for drinks at the little bar down the road from my place.

 The expression is like a snake biting its own tail.